LassoSoft/LassoGuide/lasso_guide_source/databases/sql-data-sources.rst

    // Unknown, Thomas<br />

-Search Keyword Parameters
+Result Keyword Parameters
 -------------------------

-Additional search keyword parameters are available when searching the data sources in this chapter using the `inline` method.
+Additional result keyword parameters are available when searching the data sources in this chapter using the `inline` method.
 These parameters are summarized in the following table.

 .. tabularcolumns:: |l|L|

-.. _sql-search-parameters:
+.. _sql-result-parameters:

-.. table:: Search Parameters
+.. table:: SQL Additional Result Parameters

    =============== =============================================================
    Parameter       Description
    =============== =============================================================
-   ``-useLimit``   Prematurely ends a ``-search`` or ``-findAll`` action once
-                   the specified number of records for the ``-maxRecords`` parameter have been found and returns the found records.
-                   Requires the ``-maxRecords`` parameter.
-This issues a "LIMIT" or "TOP" statement.
-   ``-sortRandom`` Sorts returned records randomly.
-Is used in place  of the
-                   ``-sortField`` and ``-sortOrder`` parameters.
-Does not
-                   require a value.
    ``-distinct``   Causes a ``-search`` action to only output records that
-                   contain unique field values (comparing only returned fields).
+                   contain unique field values (comparing only returned fields) or a ``findAll`` action to to return all distinct values.
                    Does not require a value.
 May be used with the ``-returnField`` parameter to limit the fields checked for distinct values.
+MySQL only.
    ``-groupBy``    Specifies a field name that should by used as the "GROUP BY"
                    statement.
 Allows data to be summarized based on the values of the specified field.
+   ``-sortRandom`` Requests that returned records be sorted randomly.
+Is used in
+                   place  of the ``-sortField`` and ``-sortOrder`` parameters.
+                   Does not require a value.
+MySQL only.
+   ``-useLimit``   Prematurely ends a ``-search`` or ``-findAll`` action once
+                   the specified number of records for the ``-maxRecords`` parameter have been found and returns the found records.
+                   Requires the ``-maxRecords`` parameter.
+This issues a "LIMIT" or "TOP" statement.
    =============== =============================================================